-Many states have similar provisions to provide notice of proposed rule adoption to the public.
+Many states have similar provisions to provide notice of proposed rule making adoption ł to the public.
 This section is based upon the provisions of Section 3-103 of the 1081 MSAPA.
 Rulemaking is defined in Section 102(28).
-Adoption of a rule is used when the agency has not adopted rules on the same subject.
-Amendment of a rule is used when the agency proposes to change the language of a previously adopted rule.
-Repeal of a rule is used when the agency proposes to repeal a previously adopted or amended rule.
+The publisher has the responsibility to publish a notice of proposed rulemaking under Section 201(g)(1)Adoption of a rule is used when the agency has not adopted rules on the same subject.
+Amendment of a rule is used when the agence ;y proposes to change the language of a previously adopted rule.
+Repeal of a rule is used when the) agency proposes to repeal a previously adopted or amended rule.
+Subsection (b) requires that individual notice of the proposed rulemaking be provided in written or electronic form to each : individual who has made a timely request to the agency.
+To be timely under this subsection, the e request would have to be made prior to the publication of the notice of proposed rulemaking.